Spectacular Northern birding tour in Peru.

-This is our most popular Northern Peru tour, and with good reason: the selection of birds is almost unbeatable on a trip of this length anywhere in the world given the diversity of species, the number of Peruvian and regional endemics, and the highly enigmatic and sought‐after specialties we’ll encounter.
-On the whole it is a fairly comfortable mid‐range tour with a few nights in basic hotels – and we’ve added one night of camping in order to look for the incomparable Scarlet-banded Barbet.
-We do plan several long (but birdy!) walks, so at least a moderate level of fitness is required.
+Birding northern Peru birding tours have an excellent sellection of local endemic birds, this is our most popular Northern Peru tour, and with good reason: the selection of birds is almost unbeatable on a trip of this length anywhere in the world given the diversity of species, the number of Peruvian and regional endemics, and the highly enigmatic and sought‐after specialties we’ll encounter.
+On the whole it is a comfortable mid‐range tour with a couple nights in basic hotels – and we’ve avoid night of camping in order to look for the incomparable Scarlet-banded Barbet, nowadays there is a basic accomodation, so we are safe from rain, during our excursion we do plan several long (but birdy!) walks, so at least a moderate level of fitness is required.

 Abra Malaga - Machupicchu